Anonymous peer review

 - Don’t add any page headers or footers that would identify you.

 - Avoid, or try to minimize, any self-citation.
-If you have cited your own work, make sure you’ve referred to your own references in the third person, e.g., write “Smith and Black (2007) have demonstrated” not “We have previously demonstrated (Smith & Black, 2007)”.
+If you have cited your own work, make sure you’ve referred to your own references in the third person, e.g. write “Smith and Black (2007) have demonstrated”, not “We have previously demonstrated (Smith & Black, 2007)”.

 - You will need to check that all identifiers have been removed from files such as MicrosoftTM Word® documents.
 Make sure you are working from a saved copy of your manuscript as once you remove this data, it may not be recoverable :